2. SIGNIFICANT ACCOUNTING POLICIES

 Freehold land is not depreciated.

-Subsequent expenditure is added to the carrying amount or recognised as a separate asset only when it is probable that future economic benefits associated with the item will flow to the Company and the cost can be measured reliably.
-Depreciation commences when the assets are ready for their intended use.
-Where the property plant and equipmentare not ready for its intended use as on the balance sheet date it is disclosed as capital work in progress
+Subsequent expenditure is added to the carrying amount or recognized as a separate asset only when it is probable that future economic benefits associated with the item will flow to the Company and the cost can be measured reliably.

-Depreciation is recognised to write off, the cost of assets less their residual values over their useful lives, using the written down value method.
+Depreciation is recognized to write off, the cost of assets less their residual values over their useful lives, using the written down value method.
 The estimated useful lives, residual values and depreciation method are reviewed at the end of each reporting period, with the effect of any changes in estimate accounted for on a prospective basis.

 Estimated useful lives of the assets, based on technical assessment, which are different in certain cases from those prescribed in Schedule II to the Act, are as follows: